davidve0206/ETF-Website/README.md

 # ETF Recommendations Website
 Website that takes an user's investment objective and returns 4 potential ETFs.
+This website can be used as a landing page by Fintech's looking to acquire more retail customers, who would otherwise not be open to use investment products like stocks or bonds.
 View the site at http://davidve0206.pythonanywhere.com/.

-The investment objectives are turned into a risk rating using a simple algorithm, while the ETFs are recommended using a clustering algorithm (k-means).
+There were two key problems: Allowing the person to easily express their risk level and recommending investment alternatives appropriatelly.
+To do this, the investment objectives are determined with only three questions, the responses of which are turned into a risk rating using a simple algorithm, while the ETFs are recommended using a clustering algorithm (k-means).

 The website was built using the Django Framework, and uses the following packages: